daattali/rsalad/inst/doc/spinMyR.md

 To try out the differences between `knitr::spin` and `rsalad::spinMyR`, I have added a function to the `rsalad` package that will set up a directory with an R script and a data file so that you can experiment with both functions to see the differences.
-See `?rsalad::setupSpinMyRtest` for more information.
+See `?rsalad::setupSpinMyRtest` for more information and to see some simple testing commands.
-Run `rsalad::setupSpinMyRtest()` and follow the instructions that will show up in the console.

 ### `spin` vs `knit`